caymansimpson/reuniclusVGC/README.md

         - Maximize difference in HP
     - Maximize damage
     - Maximize difference in HP
-- Assume you already know the other team (eliminates partial observation complexity)
-    - This eliminates event space and computation.
-    - In the future, we can create a model to predict spreads/moves/4 pokemon brought of the team.
-In essence, the P(environment = e | opponent’s actions & what we’ve observed), where e is our guess of their spreads/moves
-        - Optimally, we would then incorporate this uncertainty into our choices, and further, we would account for how inoptimal we can get a player to act by withholding information
-    - In doubles use-case, assume we already know the 4 being brought.
-Same assumptions apply as singles, with another layer of “who will be the 4 that the opponent brings”
-- Progression:
-    - Start with 1:1s with same Pokemon
-    - Start with 2:2 doubles with same Pokemon
-    - 4:4 doubles with same Pokemon
-    - Randomize viable pokemon
-    - Randomize viable pokemon + viable moves
 - Start with doubles, as it is probably computationally less expensive
     - Turn-based event space: (ignoring dynamax, which adds 4 more actions per turn for singles, 8 for doubles)
         - Singles:  4 moves + 5 switches maximum = 9 possible